estebanbonilla23/PetstoreTestAutomation/README.md

 - **Performance Testing**: Performance tests using Locust to simulate user behaviors and evaluate API performance under load.

 ## Folder Structure
-- **API_Test**: Contains automation tests for validating the Petstore API using Rest Assured, Cucumber, and JUnit.
+- **API_Test**: Contains automation tests for validating the Petstore API using Rest Assured, Cucumber, and JUnit with Java.
-- **performance_test**: Contains performance testing scripts using Locust.
+- **performance_test**: Contains performance testing scripts using Locust with python.

 ## Getting Started
 To get started with each project, please refer to the individual README files within their respective folders for detailed setup instructions, technologies used, and running tests.